Ideal Weight and BMI for Abdominoplasty Surgery – Am I too fat for a Tummy Tuck?

 Eat water-rich foods

-- It has been proved that eating water-rich food such as tomatoes, watermelon, apricots, cucumbers, banana, etc.. decreases overall calorie consumption if they are eaten during meals.
+- It has been proven that eating water-rich food such as tomatoes, watermelon, apricots, cucumbers, banana, etc.. decreases overall calorie consumption if they are eaten during meals.

 Eat more fibre